Arshitha/100-days-of-code/log.md

 **Today's Goal** : Solve 15 problems from cracking the coding interview.
 One hacker rank python challenge.

 **Today's Progress**: Completed 10 problems in cracking the coding interview.
+Finally completed the Day 17 python challenge on exceptions.

 **Thoughts**: Taking a long time.
 Low confidence in the final answer that I arrive at.
+More exceptions not fully understood.

+### Day 2: January 29, 2018

+**Today's Goal**: One python challenge.
+5 questions from cracking the coding interview.
+Learn about twitter APIs and how to use them.

+**Today's Progress**:

+**Thoughts**: